-Commercial Mortgage Backed Securities (CMBS) Markets
+Commercial Mortgage Backed Securities (CMBS) Markets:

-ICSC urges the Treasury and the Federal Reserve to recognize the \$135.8 billion in outstanding debt underlying CMBS owed by shopping centers and other retail real estate owners and establish a program within the Main Street Lending Facilities or another emergency lending program utilizing the remaining funding allocated to the Treasury Department under Title IV of the CARES Act to support those borrowers.
+- ICSC urges the Treasury and the Federal Reserve to recognize the \$135.8 billion in outstanding debt underlying CMBS owed by shopping centers and other retail real estate owners and the expected increase in defaults from cessation of cash flow.
+In many cases, the underlying asset will return to being a productive asset once the economy reopens in full.
+Unfortunately, by then, the systemic damage to the CMBS market and CRE asset values broadly may already be underway.
+We ask for the establishment of a separate program within the Main Street Lending Facilities or another emergency lending program to support those borrowers.
+The program could utilize some of the funding allocated to the Treasury Department under Title IV of the CARES Act that has not yet been deployed. - In the absence of regulatory flexibility that allows CMBS servicers and borrowers to work out potential solutions during this challenging time, we believe the market relief fund option warrants serious consideration.
+ICSC requests immediate action to address the looming CMBS meltdown, which will send ripple effects through communities across the nation.

-The shopping center/retail industry has been devastated by mandated closures necessary for public safety.
-With businesses shuttered and retail tenants unilaterally stopping payment of contractually obligated rent, shopping center owners are facing mounting challenges in meeting their mortgage obligations.
-In the absence of regulatory flexibility that allows CMBS servicers and borrowers to work out potential solutions during this challenging time, we believe the market relief fund option warrants serious consideration.
-ICSC requests immediate action to address the CMBS crisis and prevent an economic collapse.
+In sum, our membership needs the Fed to broaden eligibility and create a robust, workable Main Street Lending Program, as well as other programs that can stabilize real estate values and the CMBS market.
+Failure to do so quickly sets the stage for a deep and long-lasting economic crisis in our country.